-A number of research projects have started as a result of the program and a set of headache guidelines have been created: www.headachenetwork.ca.
+A number of research projects have started as a result of the program and a set of headache guidelines have been created in association with headache experts from across Canada. www.headachenetwork.ca.

 Program unites clinic and lab work to treat brain injuries in children